infrared5/massroute-pi/docs/features.md

 Take-aways
 ---
+* Display should notify of service unavailable for predictions.
 * Display should calmly notify user of stops within vicinity based on time proximity.
 * Display should urgently notify user of stops within vicinity based on time proximity.
 * Display should notify user of next arrival time of outgoing bus.